gallegojaime/procras/README.md

 Takes as many row numbers as you need.
 CAREFUL: numbers of rows can change after a deletion, because its row ID is the relative line number itself.
 If you delete lines, the numbering will be updated.
 Therefore, check them with a new execution of `splist`.

+Because of its functionality, `spremove`:
-For its functionality, `spremove` first writes into a temporary file with a trailing tilde (~), and then this file replaces the old one.
+* first writes into a temporary file with a trailing tilde (~), and then this file replaces the old one.
+* removes any lines that do not conform with expected format.

 More detailed information is reachable by calling `splist -h` or `splist --help`.